masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Tracks total financial exposure and delayed units caused by logistics bottlenecks across manufacturing factories.*
 ![SQL Output 1](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput1.png)

 **The question it answers:** How much capital is exposed right now, and where?
 It quantifies the dollars sitting in delayed and open POs, broken out by factory.
-This tells program manager where to prioritize in order to reduce the highest exposures.
+This tells the program manager where to prioritize in order to reduce the highest exposures.

 <br/>